Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Simulations

-For our third simulation, we examine the robustness of our methods to varying degrees of ``contact'' between the CDFs.
-In doing so, we also validate the UP e-processes for testing second- and third-order SD, as described in Section~\ref{sec:testing_higher_order_SD}.

-In existing, non-anytime-valid tests for SD, notably ones developed in \citet{linton2010improved}, contact sets play a special role in determining the limiting distributions of test statistics, and ultimately the validity and power of the resulting tests.
-While their methods do not apply to sequential testing, we borrow their experimental setup to examine the behavior of different e-processes in contact set scenarios.
+Our main simulation examines the challenging case where there is substantial ``contact'' between the CDFs.
+This setup was popularized by \citet{linton2010improved} for non-sequential SD testing, where the presence of contact sets is known to determine the limiting distribution of the test statistic.
+While the classical framework does not extend to sequential testing, we borrow the setup to examine the behavior of different e-processes in such scenarios.

-Specifically, we construct a family of distributions with finite support that are kinked at different points.
-Fix $F_Y$ as the CDF of the $\mathsf{Unif}[0,1]$ distribution.
-Let $c_0 \in (0, 1)$ denote a constant, fixed as $1/2$ in our simulations, and let $z_0 \in [0,1]$ denote a kink point for the CDF of $X$: